Accessible Information Policy & Guidelines

-This document constitutes the current Accessible Information Policy of Trinity College Dublin published in conformity with the requirements of the Disability Act 2005, Universities Act, 1997, the Employment Equality Act, 1998-2004 and Equal Status Acts, 2000-2004.
-Further details of the legislative context are referenced in appendix 1.
+This document constitutes the current Accessible Information Policy of Trinity College Dublin published in conformity with the requirements of the Disability Act 2005, Universities Act, 1997, the Employment Equality Act, 1998 (as amended) and Equal Status Acts, 2000 (as amended).
+Further details of the legislative context are referenced in Appendix 1.

-The Accessible Information Policy of the College sets out a formal commitment by the College that information should be available in an accessible format, without discrimination against those with print disabilities.
+The Trinity Accessible Information Policy sets out a formal commitment by Trinity that information should be available in an accessible format, without discrimination against those with print disabilities.

 Accessible Information is far reaching and includes printed information, web pages, presentation materials such as PowerPoint and information technology.
-To this end, College has developed a clear information policy and guidelines which outline how College can ensure information is accessible to all.
+To this end, Trinity has developed a clear information policy and guidelines which outline how Trinity can ensure information is accessible to all.

 - Person to person communication

 It is not feasible for all College documents to be readily available in all formats.
-College will make available on request in accessible formats the following documents:
+College will make the following documents available in accessible formats on request:

 - College Strategic Plan